eltimster/arc-medtechai/about.md

 biomedical engineering --- the Centre is hosted at The University of Melbourne, in collaboration with Western Sydney University, RMIT University, and the University of South Australia.
-Domain and industry expertise is provided by medical device manufacturer Medtronic, St Vincent¡Çs Hospital, the Florey Institute of Neuroscience and Mental Health, Melbourne Academic Centre for Health (MACH), and Cogstate.
+Domain and industry expertise is provided by medical device manufacturer Medtronic, St Vincentâ€™s Hospital, the Florey Institute of Neuroscience and Mental Health, Melbourne Academic Centre for Health (MACH), and Cogstate.